spiffe/spire-tutorials/metrics/README.md

 ## Prometheus Configuration

 Due to the pull nature of Prometheus we need to configure the HTTP endpoint where it will scrape the metrics.
 We've already configured SPIRE to expose the HTTP endpoint via the telemetry configuration so now we need to indicate to Prometheus that it should collect metrics from that endpoint.
-We achieve this by setting the `target` option to the hostname of the SPIRE server (or SPIRE Agent) and the correct port number (e.g. 8088 for the SPIRE Server and 8089 for the SPIRE Agent).
+We achieve this by setting the `target` option to the hostname of the SPIRE Server (or SPIRE Agent) and the correct port number (e.g. 8088 for the SPIRE Server and 8089 for the SPIRE Agent).

 By default the HTTP resource path to fetch metrics from targets is `/metrics` but SPIRE does not expose metrics on that path.
 Instead, it does on the `/` path.
 These configurations are part of the [prometheus.yml](prometheus/prometheus.yml) configuration file.